Preschool Outreach

 Activities keep children engaged and attentive!
 “The children are always excited about books and the Librarian visit.
 She knows exactly what they will be interested in.” -Area Preschool Teacher

-Love Of Reading
+Love of Reading

 Library visits help instill a love of reading.
 “After our visit, the children really want to visit our book center and they pretend to do what we did during our visit, whether it be a sound of an animal or an action of people from the book.” -Area Preschool Teacher

-Outside Of School
+Outside of School

 “To reach the growing number of children unable to regularly attend and benefit from library programming…it is necessary for libraries to take their programming into the community where the children are.” -Library Preschool Storytimes: Developing Early Literacy Skills in Children

-Library Visits Are Fun
+Library Visits are Fun

 “The Librarian keeps all the children very interactive during library visits.
 The children really enjoy it when she comes.” -Area Preschool Teacher

-Teachers and students.
+Teachers and Students

 “The children look forward to the visits from the library.
 She brings new songs and stories at each visit.
 They are very engaged during her visit and participate along with the stories and books.” -Area Preschool Teacher